|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The third conductor in effect acts as a common return for the other two conductors.

-The direct cost of building a two circuit 500 KV 3 phase AC transmission line, involving a single line of tall lattice towers each supporting two circuits (six main conductors per lattice tower), through a rural area is typically about $5 million per mile ($3.1 million / km).
+The direct cost of building a two circuit 500 KV 3 phase AC transmission line, involving a single line of tall galvanized steel lattice pylons each supporting two circuits (six main conductors per lattice tower), through a rural area is typically about $5 million per mile ($3.1 million / km).
 The cost of building 500 kV transmission through an urban area is generally prohibitive due to the cost of right-of-way acquisition.
-In Ontario most 500 kV transmission runs parallel and/or adjacent to a major highway such as highways 400, 401, 403 or 407.
+In Ontario much of the 500 kV transmission runs parallel and/or adjacent to a major highway such as highways 400, 401, 403 or 407.

 AC electricity transmission systems generally have distributed inductance and partially inductive loads such as transformers and motors that tend to cause a phase angle separation between the sinusoidal voltage and current waveforms on the same conductor.
 The cosine of this phase angle difference is known as the power factor.
 To maximize the power factor and hence maximize the power transmission capacity the phase angle between the voltage and current waveforms on the same conductor should be zero.
 Long AC transmission lines utilize capacitors and/or special generators to provide phase angle correction.
-This power factor correction methodology works well for point to point transmission lines but becomes very complex for branching circuits with variable branch loads.
+This power factor correction methodology works well for point to point transmission lines but becomes very complex for branching circuits with variable branch loads that may be fed from different directions.

 The system should be designed to have a 20% safety margin between maximum operating power and maximum capacity.
 Thus with two parallel circuits each circuit normally carries up to 40% of its peak capacity.
 If there are three parallel circuits that fraction can in principle be increased to 53%.

-Sometimes there are four transmission circiuts supported by two lines of lattice towers that follow the same path.
+Sometimes there are four AC transmission circuits supported by two lines of lattice towers that follow the same path.
 In that case the normal power transmission per circuit can theoretically be increased from 40% of maximum circuit capacity to 60% of maximum circuit capacity while still maintaining the capability of taking any one circuit out of service for maintenance while not exceeding the 80% of maximum circuit capacity on the three remaining circuits.
 This arrangement realizes significant capital cost savings.
 However, there is a serious reliability tradeoff because an ice storm, earthquake, natural gas line rupture fire, etc. can easily take out all four circuits leaving no capacity to support even the most critical loads such as nuclear reactor cooling pumps and hospitals.
 Load customers are simply without electricity until the transmission is repaired or replaced.
-From a power system reliabiity perspective it is better to limit the number of circuits that follow a common path to two and accept the extra land acquisition cost.
+From a power system reliabiity perspective it is better to limit the number of circuits that follow a common corridor to two or three and accept the extra land acquisition cost of a geographically separate redundant energy transmission corridor.

 A major advantage of normally operating transmission lines at 40% of maximum power capacity is in improved efficiency.
 As a transmission line moves from 40% of maximum capacity to 80% of maximum capacity the energy loss via resistive heating quadruples.
 Thus an energy loss fraction that is normally 6% becomes 24%, which has a major impact on power system economics.
 This is another issue that is often not adequately appreciated by parties that question the need for redundant transmission lines.